Camp Manso River

 General Information

-Our multi-day camps on the Manso — ranging from 2 to 5 days — offer the ultimate fly-fishing adventure in the heart of Nahuel Huapi National Park.
+Our multi-day camps on the Manso — ranging from 2 to 5 days — offer the ultimate fly fishing adventure in the heart of Nahuel Huapi National Park.
 Everything is included: transfers, camping and fishing equipment, breakfasts, lunches, dinners, drinks, and refreshments.
-We provide one of the most exclusive outdoor experiences Patagonia has to offer.
+We provide one of the most exclusive outdoor experiences.

-Each day, we fish some of the region’s most renowned rivers or lakes.
+Each day, we fish some of the region’s most renowned rivers, channels and lakes.
 After a full day on the water, you’ll arrive at camp to enjoy fine wines, cocktails, and a hearty dinner.

 Camp Life & Accommodation

 When you arrive at camp, you’ll be greeted with fine wines, cocktails, and a generous dinner by the fire.
-Nights are spent in spacious private tents equipped with NRS cots, air mattresses, warm sleeping bags, pillows, and side tables.
+Nights are spent in spacious private tents equipped with NRS cots, air mattresses, warm sleeping bags, blankets, pillows, and side tables.
 For extra comfort, we host just two guests per six-person tent.
-Dedicated dining, kitchen, and shower tents ensure a cozy and enjoyable stay in any weather.
+Dedicated dining and kitchen Tents, and warm water showers and bathrooms ensure a cozy and enjoyable stay in any weather.

 Meals